-Research is defined as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge" (DHHS, 2010a, 45 CFR 46.102[d]).
+Research is defined in 45 CFR as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge" (DHHS, 2010a, 46.102[d]).

 An investigation must meet certain principles to be classified as research.
 A research study involves an organized, logical investigation that can range from a scientific inquiry to a qualitative research study of a specified group.
-It may be local or multilocational.
-Research development, measurement, and assessment (e.g., literature review, pilot study, feasibility study, or preclinical study) must be included before a study is considered true research.
-Also, an investigator must design the protocol, data management plans, and data collection tools to collect reliable data or reduce threats to validity that will improve or supply generalizable information, experience, or understanding (Polit & Beck, 2012).
+Research development, measurement, and assessment (e.g., pilot study, feasibility study) must be included before a study is considered true research.
+Also, an investigator must design the inquiry in order to collect data that will improve or supply generalizable information, experience, or understanding (Polit & Beck, 2012).

-When an investigation meets the criteria for being defined as research with human subjects, the proposal and procedures require IRB review and approval.
-A human subject is defined as "a living individual about whom an investigator (whether professional or student) conducting research obtains" (DHHS, 2010a, 25 CFR 46.102(f).
-Examples of data from human subjects are (a) data either by involvement or interaction of any kind (e.g., email, observation), not necessarily face-to-face; or (b) data that distinguish one person from another (e.g., behaviors in specific places or times when the person is unaware; data collected for certain reasons when the participant counts on that data not becoming public).
-All human subject research requires IRB approval; however, procedures and activities that include contact with human participants and even data collection may not meet all the criteria for research that demand an IRB review.
-Some research activities, such as those designed as in-house QI, may be exempt from IRB review (Polit & Beck, 2012; Wilfond, 2013).
-It is important to consult with the IRB to determine the type of IRB review needed for a study.
+When an investigation meets the criteria for being defined as research with human subjects, the proposal and procedures need to be evaluated by an IRB.
+A human subject is identified as a living person who is working with a researcher who is performing a study to acquire: (a) data either by involvement or interaction of any kind (e.g., email, observation), not necessarily face-to-face; or (b) data that distinguish one person from another (e.g., behaviors in specific places or times when the person is unaware; data collected for certain reasons when the participant counts on that data not becoming public).
+Some procedures and activities that include contact with human participants and even data collection do not meet all the criteria that demand an IRB review.
+Some research activities such as those designed as in-house QI may be exempt from IRB review (Polit & Beck, 2012).